-An individual admitted to a Lindner Center of HOPE patient care unit will have a principal diagnosis of a psychiatric disorder, excluding sex offender, criminal court, end-stage dementia, mental retardation, or sole substance abuse disorder.
+An individual admitted to a Lindner Center of HOPE patient care unit (not including Sibcy House and the Adolescent Diagnostic and Treatment Program) will have a principal diagnosis of a psychiatric disorder, excluding sex offender, criminal court, end-stage dementia, mental retardation, or sole substance abuse disorder.
 In addition, patients will meet at least one of the following criteria:

 - Demonstrates a danger to self, others or property.

 - Manifest major impairment in activities of daily living and in occupational functioning.

 - Demonstrates continued decline in functioning manifested by impairment in ability to provide for his/her basic physical needs.

 - Condition prevents him/her from benefiting from less intensive levels of care.

 It is the policy of Cincinnati Children’s Hospital Medical Center Division of Child and Adolescent Psychiatry to accept for admission those individuals whose mental health status warrants treatment in an inpatient hospital setting.